augustin-barillec/teamchess-web/README.md

 ### 2\.
 Install Dependencies

-[cite\_start]This command will use npm Workspaces to install dependencies for all packages[cite: 320].
+This command will use npm Workspaces to install dependencies for all packages.

 ```bash
 npm install